Transport alpha divergences: Transport alpha divergence s

 \subsection{Review of Wasserstein-$2$ distances}

-We briefly recall some basic facts on optimal transport and Wasserstein-$2$ distance \cite{AGS}.
-Denote a one-dimensional sample space $\Omega=\mathbb{R}^1$.
+We briefly review some basic facts on Wasserstein-$2$ distances. {We only consider the one dimensional case.
+In this case, the Wasserstein distance will be represented by quantile functions \cite{GD}.}

+Denote a one-dimensional sample space $\Omega=\mathbb{R}^1$ with the {Euclidean distance}.
 Write a strictly positive probability density space by

 where $\int$, $dx$ are standard integration symbols in $1D$.
-For any two probability densities $p$, $q\in\mathcal{P}(\Omega)$ with finite second moments, the Wasserstein-$2$ distance \cite{AGS,Villani2009_optimal} is defined by:
+For any two continuous probability densities $p$, $q\in\mathcal{P}(\Omega)$ with finite second moments, the Wasserstein-$2$ distance \cite{Villani2009_optimal} is defined in the Monge problem by:

-where the infimum is taken over all continuous mapping function $T$ that pushforwards $q$ to $p$.
-In other words, $T_\#q=p$, which means the Monge-Amper{\'e} equation holds:
+where the infimum is taken over the continuous transport map function $T$ that pushforwards $q$ to $p$. {When {transport map function $T$} is differentiable}, $T_\#q=p$ means that the Monge-Amper{\'e} equation holds:

-In one-dimensional space, the optimal mapping function $T$ is monotone, which can be solved analytically in terms of quantile functions.
+In one-dimensional space, the {optimal transport map function} $T$ is {increasing}, which can be solved analytically in terms of quantile functions.
 From now on, we denote the cumulative distribution functions (CDFs) $F_p$, $F_q$ of probability density function $p$, $q$, such that

 Denote the quantile functions of probability density $p$, $q$ by